facu077/UMBook/README.md

 # UMBook
-UMBook App developed using software development process with UML
+UMBook App developed using software development process with UML and implmented with JHipster